How to grow organic mushrooms at home from substrate | Using 3 Ingredients

 How do I get started?

-You could either purchase a mushroom grow kit or start growing from substrate.
+You could either purchase a mushroom grow kit or start growing from a substrate.

-How do I grow organic mushrooms from substrate?
+How do I grow organic mushrooms from a substrate?

 This is the fun part.
 I grow mushrooms from a hay substrate here's how: